HotPatcher: A open source UE resource hot patching tool

 2022.01.26 Update v75.0

-This update contains a lot of content, fixing some issues and refactoring parts of the function, enhancing compatibility across engine versions.
+This update contains a lot of content, fixing some issues and restructuring some functionalities to enhance compatibility across engine versions.

-• Refactored the Cook process and supported several different Cook modes to speed up the Cook process.
+• Refactored the cooking process, supporting several different cooking modes, speeding up the cooking process.

 • Removed support for CookManager.

-• Supported shader packaging for resource compilation in chunks, previously it was packaging a single ShaderLib for the entire Patch, and now it supports customizing ShaderLib paths and naming for each Chunk.
+• Supported shader packaging for resources compiled within a chunk, previously packaged single ShaderLib for the whole patch, and supported customizing ShaderLib paths and naming for each chunk.

 • Supported excluding resource types.

-• Cleaned up old Cooked files before Cook.
+• Clean up old cooked files before cooking.

-• In the modified engine mode, you can control the number of ShaderCompileWorker processes launched by each Cooker to avoid frequent process switching overhead from the operating system.
+• Under engine modification mode, controlled the number of ShaderCompileWorkers launched for each cooker process to avoid frequent process switching overhead by the operating system.

-• Created a HotPatcherCore module, separating it from the HotPatcherEditor module; Editor only contains editor-specific logic.
+• Created the HotPatcherCore module, separating it from the HotPatcherEditor module; Editor only includes editor-related logic.

-• Fixed problems with UE4Editor-cmd in non-Development and 32-bit modes.
+• Fixed issues with UE4Editor-cmd in non-Development and 32-bit modes.

 • Cleaned up redundant code, interfaces, and optimized processes.

-• Enhanced engine compatibility, with a minimum compatibility down to 4.22 (no ContentBrowser menu-related functionalities).
+• Enhanced engine compatibility, with minimum compatibility down to 4.22 (no ContentBrowser menu-related functionality).

 2022.01.03 Update v74

-• Refactored the module that imports Release information from Paklist/Pak files.
+• Refactored the module for importing Release information from Paklist/Pak files.

-• Optimized implementations, cleaned up numerous redundant interfaces, organized code.
+• Optimized implementation, cleaned up redundant interfaces, and organized the code structure.

-• Removed AssetManagerEx module, moving UFLibAssetManagerHelper library into HotPatcherRuntime.
+• Removed the AssetManagerEx module and moved the UFLibAssetManagerHelper library into HotPatcherRuntime.

-• Fixed the case where bRecursiveWidgetTree analysis did not account for certain parent UMG controls when the basic version comparison was enabled.
+• Fixed the scenario where not all parent UMG controls could be analyzed when enabling base version comparison.

-• Patch supports PackageTracker to track resources not in the dependency relationship but in ImportTable, such as animation sequence BoneCompressionSettings; refer to Dependencies Loading During Cooking (Note: In the editor, this only takes effect when resources are loaded for the first time or executed in standalone mode).
+• Patch supports PackageTracker to track resources that are not in the dependency but are in the ImportTable, such as animation sequence’s BoneCompressionSettings, see Dependency Loading During Cooking (Note: In the editor, only the first load of resources or executed in standalone mode will be effective).

-1. If no base version is specified, it recursively analyzes all parent UMG controls that reference UMG resources in the Patch.
+1. If no base version is specified, by default, all parent UMG controls that reference UMG resources in the Patch will be recursively analyzed.

-2. If a base version is specified, only the parent UMG controls that exist in the base package will be analyzed to avoid including unnecessary resources.
+2. If a base version is specified, only parent UMG controls that exist in the base package will be analyzed to avoid bringing in unnecessary resources.

 • Old version total export time: 568.635s